Natasha Wylde: Murder

 In June, Sam Dingle finds Mark's wallet.
 His half-brother, Cain, uses Mark's credit card to send the family some flowers.
 Natasha initially thinks Nathan sent the flowers and throws them at his car when he pulls up outside the house.
 Cain also sends one of Mark's suits to Declan, who demands the truth from the Wyldes.
 Natasha later arranges to meet Cain after Nathan tells her that he is the blackmailer and he demands money but she refuses.
 Will later goes missing and Natasha thinks that he has been kidnapped.
-She and Nathan later discover that Cain took Will and Belle to the cafe for ice cream.
+She and Nathan later discover that Cain took Will and Belle to the café for ice cream.
 Thankful that Will is safe, Natasha pays Cain to stay away from them.

 In July 2010, Nathan and Natasha plan to frame Faye for Mark's murder.
 Natasha agrees to the plan, believing Mark's death would have never happened if Faye hadn't come to the village.
 On 26 July, Sam's dog, Alfie, finds Mark's body.
 The police found Mark's watch and other evidence to identify the body.
 The police ask Natasha if Mark had a pin in his knee, which she confirms and also confirms that the body is Mark's.
 Natasha tells her children that their father is dead and is devastated at the hurt and pain she has caused them.

 Framed by Nathan, Ryan is arrested and charged with murder.
 Later, Maisie leaves the village, believing Ryan is innocent.
 She thinks Nathan killed Mark, and Natasha is covering for him.
 Declan loses faith in Natasha and dumps her, agreeing with Maisie.
 Declan refuses Natasha and Nathan's offer to buy him out of Home Farm, believing that the Wyldes will soon be leaving.
 Maisie returns and visits Natasha, demanding she explain why she is covering for Nathan, staying with Faye.
 Natasha visits her but argues with Faye, telling her that Mark would still be alive if she hadn't come to the village.
 Faye slaps her and Natasha walks away but Faye shouts after her that she and Nathan will never be free of their guilt.